abstractitptyltd/puppet-monitoring/README.md

 New stuff
 ---------

+Initial move towards using base class as primary API.
+Added metadata.json file for compatability with newer versions of puppet Fixed template variables

 I recently started a consulting company called Abstract IT Pty Ltd. I have transfered ownership of all my puppet modules to a new organisation on Puppet Forge called abstractit.
 I am making one final release of my modules under rendhalver and abstractit to give you a chance to switch over to the new organisation.
 I have also added a licence.
 All my modules will be licenced under Apache v2.